Apply As a First-Year Student

 UMass Boston is committed to providing an accessible education for all students and we recognize that while useful, standardized test scores may not accurately reflect a student's academic abilities.
 As such, applicants may choose to apply without submitting standardized test scores.
 Please read our FAQ before indicating your preference on your application.

-Homeschooled applicants are encouraged to apply for admission to UMass Boston and are required to submit all of the application materials required for first-year applicants, including standardized test scores.
+Homeschooled applicants are encouraged to apply for admission to UMass Boston and are required to submit all of the application materials required for first-year applicants.
 Applicants may be asked to submit additional information describing curriculum and/or texts used.

-Be sure your homeschooled transcript includes 9-11 grades (including senior year courses in progress) along with:
+Be sure your homeschooled transcript includes 9-11 grades (including senior year courses in progress) as well as documentation from your school district of approved curriculum, along with:

 - Grade level of each course along with credits earned for each course